How to Play Soccer

 If you want to quickly know how to play soccer, you’ll need to know all the positions.

-Defenders: There are outside defenders and middle defenders.
-They are also known as “backs”.
+Defenders: Defenders are arranged in front of the goalie but behind their midfielders.
+There are outside defenders and middle defenders.
+They are also known as “backs“.
 A center defender can also be called a sweeper.
-Defenders are responsible for preventing goals by the opposing team and getting the ball up field to the midfielders.
+Defenders are responsible for preventing goals, slowing/stopping attacks, and gaining possession of the ball from the opposing team.
+They should also have enough skills to safely pass the ball up field to their midfielders or forwards.
 Typically, outside defenders will also be pushed up the wing to be part of an offensive attack.
 Middle defenders should be strong and aggressive players while outside defenders should be able to run fast.

 Soccer Equipment: players will need proper shoes (soccer cleats), shin guards, soccer socks to cover shin guards, and a jersey.
 Goalies will need goalie gloves and typically wear long sleeves with pants.